Dark red brick wall

 7. Create donor personas to understand what donors are looking for

-8. Competitor research to find the latest trends
+8. Conduct competitor research to find the latest trends

 9. Organize internal knowledge (meeting notes, documentation, training materials)